EDUCBA Logo

 Summary Output

 • Multiple R is the correlation coefficient that measures the strength of a linear relationship between two variables.
-It lies between -1 and 1, and its absolute value depicts the relationship strength with a large value indicating a stronger relationship, a low value indicating negative and zero value indicating no relationship.
+It lies between -1 and 1, and its absolute value depicts the relationship strength with a large value indicating a stronger relationship, a low value indicating negative, and a zero value indicating no relationship.

 • Standard Error depicts the precision of regression analysis.